-- suspicion, complaint or disclosure made by a child, parent or other adult within or outside of our school; or - as a result of vetting checks undertaken during recruitment

-Our school promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school are dealt with promptly and appropriately.
-Creating this culture in which all concerns are shared responsibly, in a timely way with the right person, and are recorded and dealt with appropriately is critical to effective safeguarding practice.
-This culture enables the school to identify concerning, problematic or inappropriate behaviour at the earliest possible stage, minimises the risk of abuse and ensures that all adults working in or on behalf of the school are clear about professional boundaries and act within these, in accordance with our ethos and values.
+- suspicion, complaint or disclosure made by a child, parent or other adult within or outside of our school; or - · as a result of vetting checks undertaken during recruitment culture enables the school to identify concerning, problematic or inappropriate behaviour at the earliest possible stage, minimises the risk of abuse and ensures that all adults working in or on behalf of the school are clear about professional boundaries and act within these, in accordance with our ethos and values.
 This culture also empowers individuals to share concerns with key staff about their own behaviour at the earliest possible opportunity.